Karan958/Snakes-Game/README.md

 The game ends if the snake collides with the walls or itself.
 Try to achieve the highest score possible and challenge your friends to beat it!
 Demo
-You can try out the game by visiting the following link: Play Snakes Game
+You can try out the game by visiting the following link:https://karan958.github.io/Snakes-Game/

 Installation
 To run the game locally, follow these steps: